-Java news: What are the best improvements brought by the updates for the new versions SE 8 – SE 17?
+Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

-The Java programming language undergoes regular updates that bring various changes.
+The Java programming language is subject to regular updates that bring various changes.
 Some are significant, others less so.
-The list of these can be quite long, so we’ve selected only the most important ones from each version.
+The list can be quite long, so we have selected only the most important ones from each version.

-The second most widely used programming language is Java
+The second most popular programming language is Java

-Java is one of the most popular programming languages.
-It is versatile, stable and object-oriented and has a long history.
+Java is one of the most widely used programming languages.
+It is versatile, stable, object-oriented and has a long history.
 It was first introduced in 1995.
 Oracle, the company that created it, initially released new major versions every 3-4 years.
-However, technology is constantly moving forward, which has made it necessary to move to an agile method of releasing a new version every 6 months.
+However, technology is constantly evolving, so it was necessary to move to an agile method of releasing a new version every 6 months.

-The first agile version was Java SE 9, which was released in September 2017.
-Version 10 subsequently appeared after another six months.
-Other updates started to be released at a similar interval.
+The first agile version was Java SE 9, released in September 2017.
+Version 10 followed after a further six months.
+Other updates have been released at similar intervals.

 New versions of the Java programming language from Oracle